Mary Pickford: Later years and death

-Pickford believed that she had ceased to be a British subject when she married Fairbanks, an American citizen, in 1920.
-Thus, she never acquired Canadian citizenship when it was first created in 1947.
-However, Pickford held and traveled under a British/Canadian passport which she renewed regularly at the British/Canadian consulates in Los Angeles, and she did not take out papers for American citizenship.
-She also owned a house in Toronto, Ontario, Canada.
-Toward the end of her life, Pickford made arrangements with the Canadian Department of Citizenship to officially acquire Canadian citizenship because she wished to "die as a Canadian".
-Canadian authorities were not sure that she had ever lost her Canadian citizenship, given her passport status, but her request was approved and she officially became a Canadian citizen.
+Pickford had automatically acquired American citizenship when she married Fairbanks, an American citizen, in 1920, two years before the Cable Act of 1922 required a naturalization process for married female partners of U.S. male citizens.
+She never took out papers to acquire naturalized U.S. citizenship.
+Her agent at MGM, William A. Orr, reported to the US Congress in 1932 that Pickford was an American citizen.
+Pickford also mistakenly believed that she had ceased to be a British subject upon marrying Fairbanks.
+However, she held and traveled under British and later (beginning in 1947) Canadian passports which she renewed regularly at the British and Canadian consulates in Los Angeles, but she never acquired an American passport nor took out papers for naturalization as an American citizen.
+She also owned a house in Toronto as well as a property on Yonge Street in Toronto, Ontario, Canada, and spent her summer holidays in Banff, Alberta in Canada.
+Towards the end of her life, Pickford made arrangements with the Canadian Department of Citizenship to officially acquire Canadian citizenship because she wished to "die as a Canadian".
+Canadian authorities were not sure that she had ever lost her Canadian citizenship, given her passport status, but her request was approved and she was issued with official Canadian citizenship documents.

-On May 29, 1979, Pickford died at a Santa Monica, California, hospital of complications from a cerebral hemorrhage she had suffered the week before.
+On May 29, 1979, Pickford died at a Santa Monica hospital of complications from a cerebral hemorrhage she had suffered the week before.
 She was interred in the Garden of Memory of the Forest Lawn Memorial Park cemetery in Glendale, California.